James Hope of Hopetoun: Life

 The sixth son of Sir Thomas Hope of Craighall, Fife, Scotland, by his wife Elizabeth, daughter of John Binning or Bennet of Wallyford, Haddingtonshire, he was born on 12 July 1614.
 From February 1636 to October 1637 he studied law in France.
-After his first marriage in 1638 he devoted himself to the working of the lead mines on the estate, at Leadhills.
+After his first marriage in 1638 he devoted himself to the working of the lead mines on his lands at Leadhills.

 In 1642 Hope was appointed general of the cunzie-house, an office with both a civil and a criminal jurisdiction.
 On the death of his brother, Sir Thomas Hope of Kerse, a lord of session, on 23 August 1643, his friends made a vain attempt to get him named as successor, the enactment of the Act of Classes, disqualifying from office anyone directly or indirectly accessory to the "Engagement" with England.

+In January 1646, Hope went to London and borrowed money from Robert Inglis and his Dutch agent, Anthonis Tierens, for a study trip abroad to research mineral technologies.
 On 16 April 1646 he was at The Hague and saw Elizabeth of Bohemia, her three daughters, and her youngest son at supper.
 He brought letters from Dr James Primrose to one of the Princess Royal's courtiers, and visited the Huis Honselaarsdijk and the Huis ter Nieuwburg at Rijswijk.

 On 1 June 1649 he was chosen an ordinary lord of session.
 In this year and also in 1650 he sat in parliament as commissioner for the county of Stirling.
 He was also one of the committee of estates, and a commissioner both of public accounts and for the revision of the laws.